Akron Children's Logo

 • COVID-19

-The coronavirus (COVID-19) is making people sick with flu-like symptoms.
-Read this article to learn how to protect your family, and to know when to call your doctor.
+The coronavirus (COVID-19) can make people sick with flu-like symptoms.
+Learn how to protect your family and when to call your doctor.

 • COVID-19 and Multisystem Inflammatory Syndrome in Children (MIS-C)